Rumpsteak with french fries on plate

-L’Express, on Rue Saint-Denis in the Plateau Mont-Royal neighborhood, opened in 1980 and has about it the air of a beloved institution—with its timeless style, it feels even older than it is.
-This popular spot serves classic renditions of bistro fare—steak tartare, bone marrow, onion soup—until late into the night (2 a.m. every day except for Sundays, when it closes at 1 a.m.).
+L’Express, on rue St-Denis in the Plateau Mont-Royal neighborhood, opened in 1980 and has about it the air of a beloved institution.
+Indeed, with its timeless style, it feels even older than it is.
+This popular spot serves classic renditions of bistro fare—steak tartare, bone marrow, onion soup—into the early morning hours (2 a.m. except for Sundays, when it closes at 1 a.m.).
 When the kitchen ventures into new territory, the results are impressive.
 The spaghetti with mushrooms is unconventional in its presentation (topped with a healthy serving of arugula)—one of those dishes you try on the road and then want to re-create at home.
 Reservations recommended.